Gefjon

 In Norse mythology, Gefjon (Old Norse: /non/; alternatively spelled Gefion, or Gefjun /non/, pronounced without secondary syllable stress) is a goddess associated with ploughing, the Danish island of Zealand, the legendary Swedish king Gylfi, the legendary Danish king Skjöldr, foreknowledge, her oxen children, and virginity.
 Gefjon is attested in the Poetic Edda, compiled in the 13th century from earlier traditional sources; the Prose Edda and Heimskringla, written in the 13th century by Snorri Sturluson; in the works of skalds; and appears as a gloss for various Greco-Roman goddesses in some Old Norse translations of Latin works.

-The Prose Edda and Heimskringla both report that Gefjon plowed away what is now lake Mälaren, Sweden, and with this land formed the island of Zealand, Denmark.
-In addition, the Prose Edda describes that not only is Gefjon a virgin herself, but that all who die a virgin become her attendants.
-Heimskringla records that Gefjon married the legendary Danish king Skjöldr and that the two dwelled in Lejre, Denmark.
+The Prose Edda and Heimskringla both report that Gefjon ploughed away what is now lake Mälaren, Sweden, and with this land formed the island of Zealand, Denmark.
+In addition, the Prose Edda states that not only is Gefjon a virgin herself, but that all who die a virgin become her attendants.
+Heimskringla records that Gefjon married the legendary Danish king Skjöldr and that the two resided in Lejre, Denmark.

 Scholars have proposed theories about the etymology of the name of the goddess, connections to fertility and ploughing practices, the implications of the references made to her as a virgin, five potential mentions of the goddess in the Old English poem Beowulf (parallelled by mentions in the Old Saxon poem Heliand), and potential connections between Gefjon and Grendel's Mother or the goddesses Freyja and Frigg.

 Etymology

 The etymology of theonym Gefjon (and its variant Gefjun) has been a matter of dispute.
-In modern scholarship, the element Gef- is generally held to be related to the element Gef- in the name Gefn, one of the numerous names for the goddess Freyja, and likely means 'she who gives (prosperity or happiness)'.
-The connection between the two names has resulted in etymological interpretation of Gefjun as "the giving one."
+In modern scholarship, the element Gef- is generally held to be related to the element Gef- in the name Gefn, one of the numerous names for the goddess Freyja, and likely means "she who gives (prosperity or happiness)".
+The connection between the two names has resulted in etymological interpretation of Gefjun as "the giving one".
 The names Gefjun and Gefn are both related to the Matron groups the Alagabiae or Ollogabiae.

 Albert Murey Sturtevant notes that "the only other feminine personal name which contains the suffix -un is Njǫr-un, recorded only in the þulur [...], and among the kvenna heiti ókend.
-Whatever the stem syllable Njǫr- represents (perhaps *ner- as in *Ner-þuz>Njǫrðr), the addition of the n- and un-suffixes seems to furnish an exact parallel to Gef-n : Gefj-un (cf. Njǫr-n : Njǫr-un)."
+Whatever the stem syllable Njǫr- represents (perhaps *ner- as in *Ner-þuz>Njǫrðr), the addition of the -n and -un suffixes seems to furnish an exact parallel to Gef-n : Gefj-un (cf. Njǫr-n : Njǫr-un)."
 The suffix of the name may stem from the Norse 'hjón', literally 'the joined', meaning a household, a loving couple, or even the crew on a ship, particularly a skeið.

 A Finnish word kapiot for "bride's outfit, trousseau" may derive from Gefjon's name.